harrystech/arthur-tools/logging/README.md

 ## Amazon Elasticsearch Service Domains

-You have to have an Elasticsearch service running.
+You have to have an Elasticsearch service running (see below for starting one using CloudFormation).
 For more information about Elasticsearch in AWS, see their [Getting Started Guide].

 [Getting Started Guide]: http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg.html